jasonujmaalvis/show-more/README.md

 <h3>Minimum CSS styles</h3>

 To ensure consistency across multiple browsers please ensure the showmore block has a line-height specified.
-This will then provide a accurate height and display correctly.
+This will then provide an accurate height and display correctly.

 ```css
 .showmore { line-height:18px; }